spinnaker/spinnaker.github.io/concepts/index.md

 ### Cluster

 You can define *Clusters*, which are logical groupings of Server Groups in Spinnaker.
 These groups are based on the **application-stack-detail** naming convention.

 ### Applications

-*Applications* are logical groupings of Clusters in Spinnaker from the **application-stack-detail** naming convention.
+An application in Spinnaker is a collection of clusters, which in turn are collections of server groups.
+The application also includes firewalls and load balancers.

+An application *represents* the service, which you are going to deploy using Spinnaker, all configuration for that service, and all the infrastructure on which it will run.

 ### Load Balancer

 A *Load Balancer* is associated with an ingress protocol and port range.
 It balances traffic among instances in its Server Groups.
-Optionally, you can enable health checks for a load balancer, with flexiblity to define health criteria and specify the health check endpoint.
+Optionally, you can enable health checks for a load balancer, with flexibility to define health criteria and specify the health check endpoint.

 ### Firewall